jaspector

 County permit rules cover additions, alterations, structural modifications, demolitions, change in use, floodplain work, major roof deck/sheathing replacement, commercial siding, historic-district/landmark siding work, and larger or specially located accessory structures.

-Typical processing time is No countywide building permit processing-time estimate was posted on the general application and permit-processing pages..
+Building permit processing times in Catonsville, Baltimore County, MD typically run No countywide building permit processing-time estimate was posted on the general application and permit-processing pages..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Catonsville, Baltimore County, MD.
 The following work is generally exempt: Detached one-story accessory structures and similar uses not over 120 square feet outside floodplain, critical area, and county historic/landmark constraints; Very low deck work within the county's deck-height exemption; Flag poles and bases; Retaining walls under 3 feet; Certain sidewalks and driveways; Finish work such as painting, papering, tiling, carpeting, cabinets, and countertops; Small prefabricated pools under the county thresholds; Swings and playground equipment accessory to detached one- and two-family dwellings; Qualifying nonstructural alterations that do not involve kitchens or basement sleeping areas; Replacement of existing deck boards/nailers without changing deck size; Two layers of shingles on a roof, as specifically noted on the county roofing page.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Division before proceeding.
+When in doubt, confirm with the local building department before starting work.